ijnek/naosoccer_sim-docs/running-the-robot.rst

     ros2 topic echo vision/ball

-The terminal will start spamming information that looks like below:
+The terminal will start echoing information the agent is publishing to the vision/ball topic, like below:

 .. code-block:: console